 How can I track CATS buses?

-Use the CATS Trax service by clicking "Track My Bus" on the homepage of our website.
+Use the "Track My Bus" function on the homepage of our website.
 You can also use the RouteShout app.

 What are the terminal and customer service hours?